michalc/OpenTTDLab/README.md

 - OpenTTD versions between 12.0 and 13.4 (OpenTTD >= 14.0 is not currently supported.
 See this [discussion on the changes in OpenTTD 14.0](https://github.com/OpenTTD/OpenTTD/discussions/12496).)
 - Linux (tested on Ubuntu 20.04), Windows (tested on Windows Server 2019), or macOS (tested on macOS 13)
 - Python >= 3.8.0 (tested on 3.8.0 and 3.12.0)

+## How to report an issue

+To report an report an issue with OpenTTDLab, please use [GitHub issues](https://github.com/michalc/OpenTTDLab/issues).

+## How to get help

+If you would like help using OpenTTDLab, please ask a question in [GitHub discussions](https://github.com/michalc/OpenTTDLab/discussions).

+## How to contribute

+Contributions to OpenTTDLab are welcome - see [GitHub's guide on how to contribute to projects through pull requests](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).

+However, if there is no existing [issue](https://github.com/michalc/OpenTTDLab/issues) that you're addressing with your contribution, in most cases it's better to start a [discussion](https://github.com/michalc/OpenTTDLab/discussions) before raising a pull request.
+However, this is not a requirement, and probably unnecessary for small or no-brainer improvements.

 ## How to cite OpenTTDLab